1. Does SEAL govern every action in our environment?

 In scope:

-• producing a forensic trail of approvals, refusals, and overrides.
+- producing a reviewable record of approvals, refusals, and supervised overrides.

 Out of scope: